circlefin/malachite/specs/consensus/misbehavior.md

         - round
         - height
         - chainID
-    - knowledge of the `proposer(h, round)` function and the context in which it is run.
+    - knowledge of the `proposer(h, r)` function and the context in which it is run.

 Observe that the way it is typically implemented, `proposer(h, round)` is not a